Darya Dugina: Ponomarev's statements about NRA involvement

 Ponomarev said the NRA is an underground group working inside Russia, dedicated to removing Putin from power.
 He later said it is a "network" of clandestine cells.
-Ponomarev told the Kyiv Post the group previously carried out anonymous arson attacks on military induction centers, then shifted to targeting Dugin and Dugina as "something high-profile for which they could become well known."
-He said that a contact in the group told him a week before the assassination to expect "something big," followed by instructions on the day of the event to "watch the news."
+Ponomarev told the Kyiv Post the group previously carried out anonymous arson attacks on military induction centers, then shifted to targeting Dugin and Dugina as "something high-profile for which they could become well known".
+He said that a contact in the group told him a week before the assassination to expect "something big", followed by instructions on the day of the event to "watch the news."
 Following news coverage of the assassination, Ponomarev said that he was provided evidence of the group's responsibility.

 Ponomarev added that his sources believed two persons (i.e., both Dugin and Dugina) were in the targeted car.
 From Ponomarev's statement, it is unclear whether she was targeted deliberately, or whether her father was the intended target, or whether the intention might have been to kill both.
-Ponomarev gave a similar account to Radio NV (Радіо НВ), adding that his contacts "sent certain photos to prove their involvement."
+Ponomarev gave a similar account to Radio NV (Радіо НВ), adding that his contacts "sent certain photos to prove their involvement".

 Along with the claim of responsibility for the assassination, Ponomarev aired the organization's manifesto on his media outlet "February Morning" (Утро Февраля) and hailed it as "a new page in Russian resistance to Putinism.
 New—but not the last."
-Later confronted with the news of the FSB's accusation of Ukrainian involvement, Ilya Ponomarev told the Meduza news outlet that his purported sources in the National Republican Army deny the claimed Ukrainian being the perpetrator while leaving ambiguous whether she may have had a role.
+Later, when confronted with the news of the FSB's accusation of Ukrainian involvement, Ilya Ponomarev told the Meduza news outlet that his purported sources in the National Republican Army deny that the claimed Ukrainian was the perpetrator, while leaving ambiguous whether she may have had a role.
 In both Meduza and a message to his Telegram channel "Rospartisan" (Роспартизан), Ponomarev appeared to take credit for her exfiltration from Russia at the request of unnamed "friends".
 Following his announcement of support for the assassination and the NRA, Ponomarev said that he was disinvited from a planned meeting of Russian dissidents.